Costume; Underwear; Underwear and accessories for shaping and supporting; Underwear (lower body); Bustles

 Cotton twill, spring steel wire

 c.
 1885.
-Brown cotton twill lobster-tail bustle with four spring steel hoops and a horsehair-stuffed pad, tied to the waist with a cotton waistband.
+Brown cotton twill bustle with spring steel wire coils and a rigid spring steel wire base, tied to the waist with plain-woven webbing.

 University of New Hampshire Library

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Bustles, Tournures, c.
 1885, Dover, New Hampshire, United States, Cotton, Twill, Brown (color), Spring steel wire, Coils, Machine-sewn, Hand-sewn, Ffrost Sawyer (donor), Ffrost (donor), Frost (donor)